Photography and Claymation

 - Turn in the original static photo and turn in the photo showing movement.

 - Create a Pictorialist Styled Image: Pictorialist Photographers tried to make their photographs look like paintings.
+Look at photos of Maggie Taylor, photographer.
 Choose 2 photos (a background and a subject) to combine in layers in Photoshop.
 Follow the instructions in the handout to complete this task by smudging the photos to create a painterly effect.

 - Turn in 1 photo of the combined images.